zhihu/Matisse/README.md

 - `android.permission.READ_EXTERNAL_STORAGE`
 - `android.permission.WRITE_EXTERNAL_STORAGE`

-So if you are targeting Android 6.0+, you need to handle runtime permission request before next step.
+you don't have to handle runtime permission request before next step because it is handled internally.

 #### Simple usage snippet
 ------
-Start `MatisseActivity` from current `Activity` or `Fragment`:
+Start `MatisseActivity` from current `Activity` or `Fragment` and Receive Result:

 ```java
 Matisse.from(MainActivity.this)